 This post deals with one of the most important sections of IELTS Speaking Exam.
 Known as Part 0, this section is quite unfamiliar by name to many of us, especially new IELTS candidates.
 This is the preliminary stage of IELTS Speaking Exam where you are asked some personal questions.
 This post will dissect this part and inform you about some critical issues regarding the speaking module.
 It will also guide you to the best way on how to do well in this section and make a much better impression even before the start of the exam.

 I think most of you know that IELTS Speaking Exam is a face-to-face interview and it focuses mainly on your confidence in facing English-speaking people and how better you can speak on different difficulty levels.
-There are three parts in this exam:
+There are three parts to this exam:

 - Part 1: Introduction (You are asked some personal questions on some very common topics)